-For example, in the spring of 2013, the prices to spay the same small dog ranged from $80 to $224.
+For example, in January of 2018, the prices to spay the same small dog ranged from $90 to $269.
 That’s nearly a three-fold difference.

 This is because not every clinic does things the same way.
 Now, this is not what we are used to as humans.
 When we humans go to the hospital for surgery, we expect that every hospital does things pretty much the same way.
 Everybody gets their blood pressure monitored, everybody has an IV line in, everybody gets the best pain management there is, etc.

 This is not the case in veterinary medicine.
 There are major differences in how the various clinics do the same procedure.
 It’s a pretty good bet that Dr. $90 does things quite a bit differently than Dr. $269.
 We’re talking differences in how pain is managed, how anesthesia is administered, and even in how the surgery itself is done.

 At Sunnyside Veterinary Clinic, instead of a one-size-fits-all approach, we offer choices.